-- 12.1 OTR will internally log and flag all incidents pertaining to child protection concerns on IAPTus.
-This will include details of: - Any allegations made. - Details of how allegations were followed up and resolved. - Any action taken/not taken.
+12.1 OTR will internally log and flag all incidents pertaining to child protection concerns on IAPTus.
+This will include details of:

+- Any allegations made.

+- Details of how allegations were followed up and resolved.

+- Any action taken/not taken.

-- Decisions reached. - 12.2 Where these relate to a member of staff, volunteer or trustee, they will be kept in a confidential personnel file and a copy given to the individual concerned.
-Such information will be retained on file, including for people who leave the organisation, at least until the person reaches normal retirement age, or for 10 years if that is longer. - 12.3 It is important to note that a 'client record' refers to any information held by OTR or those working on OTR's behalf pertaining to a client.
-In the absence of good, contemporaneous clinical notes, this can include personal process notes related to the therapeutic process which are admissible in court.
+- Decisions reached.

+12.2 Where these relate to a member of staff, volunteer or trustee, they will be kept in a confidential personnel file and a copy given to the individual concerned.
+Such information will be retained on file, including for people who leave the organisation, at least until the person reaches normal retirement age, or for 10 years if that is longer.

+12.3 It is important to note that a 'client record' refers to any information held by OTR or those working on OTR's behalf pertaining to a client.

+In the absence of good, contemporaneous clinical notes, this can include personal process notes related to the therapeutic process - which are admissible in court.
 In other words there is no distinction between 'client notes' taken on behalf of OTR and those 'personal notes' a therapist may take in formulating their work.
-(See OTR guidance on Managing Client Records for more information on this).